Family Therapy For Mental Health

 Along the same line as systemic therapy, structural therapy focuses on the following objectives:

 - The Role of the Therapist

-When a member of the family is suffering from mental illness it changes the family dynamic.
-It changes the way things are done in the house, the amount of time given to different members and even the role that certain members play in the house.
+When a member of the family is suffering from mental illness, it changes the family dynamic.
+It changes the way things are done in the house, the amount of time given to different members of the family and even the role that certain members play in the house.

-Narrative therapy believes that the way we interpret our problems is revealed in the way we tell our life story.
+Narrative therapy believes that the way we interpret our problems is revealed in the way we tell our life stories.
 Every person feels like the way they see the issue or recall the moment is the only and the correct way it happened.
-But the benefit of every member telling their story to the family is that by working together the truth of the situation can be shared.
+But the benefit of every member of a family telling his or her story to the family is that by working together the truth of the situation can be shared.

 This type of therapy is used with multiple generations living in the same house.
 It can be a very stressful environment when the older generation doesn’t understand the younger generation and the middle generation is caught in the middle.